estuary/flow/site/docs/getting-started/flow-tutorials/hello-flow.md

 usually runs in a data center.
 Fortunately it also shrinks down to your laptop.

-This returns a couple exported addresses, which you'll need in a moment:
+This returns a couple exported addresses.
+Copy these; you'll need them in a moment:
 ```console
 export BROKER_ADDRESS=http://localhost:8080
 export CONSUMER_ADDRESS=http://localhost:9000
 ```

-Now, deploy the catalog to your data plane:
+Now, deploy the catalog to your data plane by running:
 ```console
 $ export BROKER_ADDRESS=http://localhost:8080
 $ export CONSUMER_ADDRESS=http://localhost:9000